 Donors wishing to make regular gifts over a sustained period of time may choose to establish an automatic bank draft on their checking account as an easy and efficient way to give.

 Panola College faculty, staff, and administrators can support the efforts of the PC Foundation through tax-deductible gifts of any amount collected through payroll deduction.
-An "Authorization for Payroll Deduction" form is available in the Human Resources Office.
+An "Authorization for Payroll Deduction" form is available online here.

 By donating to an existing endowed scholarship or the General Scholarship Fund you can assist additional students toward attaining their college education.